fluxcd/flux-recv/README.md

 (which is why we went to some trouble to run it in its own deployment).

+The example ngrok configuration includes a Service with a NodePort, so you can access ngrok's web UI.
+You may wish to remove the NodePort, or the service entirely, and use `kubectl port-forward` instead.

 ### Install webhook at the source

 Each webhook source has its own user interface or API for installing